 The Seven Spirits of God: Holy Spirit, Angels, or Both?
 (Part 2)

-Who are the mysterious “seven spirits of God” that appear in the book of Revelation?
-In our previous article, we examined the chain of custody for John’s visions and found evidence indicating that the seven spirits are seven angels who collectively constitute the Holy Spirit.
+In our previous article, we examined the chain of custody for John’s visions and found that the seven spirits are seven angels who appear to collectively constitute the Holy Spirit.
 But what about the primary Old Testament background for these figures?
-Does it corroborate or invalidate our findings?
+Does it corroborate our findings?

 In this article, we’ll dig into two key texts identified by scholars as the basis for John’s portrayal of the seven spirits.
 Zechariah 4:2-10 is generally seen as the source of the “seven eyes” and “seven torches of fire” metaphors that describe the seven spirits, and Isaiah 11:1-3 LXX is a secondary text thought to shed additional light on the discussion.
 We’ll examine each of these passages in turn.